Background pattern

 When should emergency contraception be used?

 Levonorgestrel Exeltis contains a synthetic substance similar to a hormone called levonorgestrel.
 It prevents approximately 84% of expected pregnancies when taken within 72 hours after unprotected sex.
 It will not prevent pregnancy every time and is more effective if taken as soon as possible after unprotected sex.
-It is best taken within 12 hours to delay taking it until the third day.
+It is best to take it within 12 hours after unprotected sex, and not to delay taking it until the third day.

 • Preventing the ovaries from releasing an egg.